pyemma/pyemma.github.io/_posts/2015-11-01-Ant-Cheat-Sheet.markdown

 ---
-layout: post
+layout: single
 title:  "Ant Cheat Sheet"
 tags:
 - project
 - tools
 ---
 This is a simple document introducing how to write the build.xml of Ant for your projects.